-Injured construction workers turn to the Law Guys to help them to seek justice and compensation after a serious injury, as do families following the death of a loved one.
+Injured construction workers turn to the Michael Kelly Injury Lawyers to help them to seek justice and compensation after a serious injury, as do families following the death of a loved one.

 According to Occupational Safety and Health Administration (OSHA), the most frequently violated safety standards in the most recent year involved:

 Serious workplace injuries can occur when standards in any of those areas are ignored.
 If you were injured due to a fall on a construction site, get help from Michael Kelly Injury Lawyers in Boston.
 We are a workplace injury law firm who fights for the rights of injured workers in the Boston area and throughout the state.

 The Bureau of Labor Statistics tracks all industries for injuries, illnesses and fatalities.
 For the most recently reported year in Massachusetts, 14 construction workers died on the job.
 The breakdown of these accidents reveals two were related to injuries associated with violence, two deaths were from transportation accidents, six were the result of falls and four were due to contact with objects and equipment.

 OSHA reports that the “fatal four” national accidents in the construction industry are as follows:

 Falls accounted for 36.5 percent (302) of the total number of fatal construction accidents.
 OSHA requires that construction companies provide specific fall protections, including: